 Just head out to Waterloo Street or South Bridge Road and you’ll find many different places of worship—such as temples, mosques and synagogues—located side by side.

 These places of worship boast some of Singapore’s most stunning architecture, too.
 For instance, the Neo-Gothic spire of St. Andrew’s Cathedral seems to pierce the sky over the Civic District, and the grand, golden domes of Sultan Mosque that rise over the shophouses of Kampong Gelam are stunning to behold.

 And if you’re in the city during Deepavali or Thaipusam, then Little India is the place to be: Art installations, performances, and a fleet of traditional pop-up stalls transform the enclave into a buzzing carnival.

 Many passions come alive in Singapore

 Besides traditional culture, pop culture is huge in our city.
-Our arts scene is thriving, with many exhibitions, concerts and festivals—such as St. Jerome’s Laneway Festival, Singapore Art Week and the Singapore Writers Festival—that will fuel your own passions.
+Our arts scene is thriving, with many exhibitions, concerts and festivals—such as Singapore Art Week and the Singapore Writers Festival—that will fuel your own imagination.

 Even smaller sub-cultures have found their nook in Singapore.
 Anime devotees congregate at the C3AFA Anime Festival Asia, comic book geeks trade fan theories at the Singapore Comic Con, and comedy nuts go wild at the many stand-up nights around town, like Comedy Masala.